Autiobook/Autiobook/README.md

 * Good styling.
 * Dark mode, light mode.
 * Bookmarks to pick up where you left off.
+* OAuth to replace login and register screens.
+(Would make avoiding rate limits MUCH more difficult.)

 ### 2. Screen Archetypes